 - Cancel your Dutch health insurance.
 Be sure to file your insurance claims before leaving and before cancelling your insurance.

-- Cancel any other insurances
+- Cancel any other insurances or allowances

 - Hand in your residence permit(opens in new window) (non-EU only)